 We had so many compliments on the wedding in the end.
 Everyone had a ball, and all seemed to enjoy attending a wedding that was a little offbeat.
 It felt very true to our personalities, and our guests fed that back to us.
 A few of our friends have since asked for help planning their upcoming nuptials, so watch this space!

 How exciting!
 Thanks Liz & Gary and a massive congratulations from Team Patchwork.

-Photography by Into The Light
+Wedding photography by Into The Light

 If this has inspired you to make your own patchwork just customise one of our readymades or create one from scratch.